 These studies and outreach will serve to build Premium Energy’s Preliminary Application Document (PAD) that they will then file with FERC, likely near the end of their two year permit.
-If Premium Energy submits a plan to the BLM for ground studies, this will either result in an EA, EIS, or Categorical Exemption.
-No matter the NEPA process, Friends of the Inyo will release an action alert to assure all of our members are aware and have the opportunity to be involved.
+If Premium Energy submits a plan to the BLM for ground studies, this will result in a NEPA process.
+Either an Environmental Assessment (EA), Environmental Impact Statement (EIS), or Categorical Exemption (CE) will be required triggering a period for public comment and action.
+Friends of the Inyo will release an action alert to assure all of our subscribers are aware and have the opportunity to be involved.
 Together we can stop these destructive projects from irreparably harming the Eastern Sierra.

 Read the Project Documents

 FERC Issues Premium Energy A Preliminary Permit for Haiwee Pumped Storage Project In the time of COVID-19, there are still development threats on public lands trying to inch forward.
 On March 19th, the Federal Energy Regulatory Commission (FERC) issued LA-based company, Premium Energy a 2-year preliminary permit for a pumped storage project in the Haiwee area.
 The preliminary permit gives Premium Energy priority placement in any future Haiwee Pumped storage project proposals for the duration of the permit.
 This allows Premium Energy to invest time and resources into feasibility studies and consultation with interested parties without the concern of another…